This White Bean Chili is smoky with cumin, rosemary and jalapenos, and creamy with cashews and potatoes.

 This vegan White Bean Chili is lipsmackingly delicious.
 It's smoky with cumin and jalapeno and rosemary, creamy with potatoes and a smidge of cashew cream, and hearty as can be.
 The leeks add wonderful, sophisticated flavor and their greens, of course, combined with the beans, make this a super-healthy dish.

-- 1 cup cannellini beans (or great northern beans, soaked for a couple of hours, then pressure-cooked until tender.
+- 1 cup dried cannellini beans (or great northern beans, soaked for a couple of hours, then pressure-cooked until tender.
 My pressure cooker takes 10 minutes to cook beans without soaking them first.
 Alternatively, use 2 cups canned, drained and rinsed beans.

 - 1 teaspoon extra virgin olive oil

 - 2 leeks (washed thoroughly.
 Grit gathers between the leaves, so be careful to rinse them well, and cut into a small dice)

 - 4 cloves garlic (minced)